 The toy industry is led by Mattel Inc. (NASD: MAT) and Hasbro Inc. (NASD: HAS).
 Although 2018 was an outlier for low toy sales, due to the Toy ‘R’ Us close, the Mattel Barbie was still a hot item.

 Technological advancements have caused the way children and adults play to change.
 For example, many kids prefer to play video games and other mobile applications over traditional toys.
-However, that didnt stop Mattel from being the number one global toy company in 2018, according to NPD.
+However, that didn’t stop Mattel from being the number one global toy company in 2018, according to NPD.
 That said, the legacy of the Mattel Barbie doll and ‘Hot’ wheels have shown no signs of a sustainable slowdown, so you may still be able to create wealth from these stocks.

 Hasbro Inc. (NASD: HAS) traditionally posts its best quarterly reports during the third and fourth quarter, with consistent beats throughout the past three years.
 Some of its popular brands and collaborations include Monopoly, Play-Doh, Nerf, Transformers, Marvel and Star Wars.